e-Invoice in Saudi Arabia

 Taxpayers must apply certain security features on invoices such as cryptographic stamp (electronic signature), hash and UUID.
 In this phase, QR code will be mandatory also on B2B tax invoices.

-How can SNI Saudi Arabia e-Invoice solution help you ?
+How can SNI KSA e-invoicing solution help you?

 - Extraction of accounting and transaction data from SAP modules